 - They are already in the United States or at a United States port of entry.

 - They do not want to return or are unable to return to their home country because they experienced persecution or are afraid to face persecution.

 - The persecution is by reason of either race, religion, nationality, association, or membership in a particular social group, or political opinion.

-With the help of a U.S Immigration attorney, any citizen from any country may apply for asylum protection regardless of their immigration status.
+With the help of a U.S Immigration attorney in Austin TX, any citizen from any country may apply for asylum protection regardless of their immigration status.

 Read more about how can an Adjustment of Status attorney help you secure legal status.

 Get Help From An U.S Immigration Attorney

 1005 E 40th St